LisaKVW/Mixology-at-home/readme.md

 ## Description
 Site to find cocktail recipes by name or at random selection.
-Additional inspiration brought by Chuck Norris, avaiable via a button for his puns.
+Additional "pun button" added, this for fun pun by Chuck Norris.

 ## Technologies used
 ![logos](./img/logo.jpg)